Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-spatial-support-english.rst

 .. _`2D referential`:

-In 2D, typically for on-screen coordinates (ex: when drawing in a canvas), the corresponding projected referential applies, based on the X and Y axes, the origin being in the top-left corner, and all Z coordinates being zero [#]_:
+In 2D, typically for on-screen coordinates (e.g. when drawing in a canvas), the corresponding projected referential applies, based on the X and Y axes, the origin being in the top-left corner, and all Z coordinates being zero [#]_:

 :raw-html:`<center><img src="myriad-2D-referential.png" id="responsive-image-xsmall"></img></center>`
 :raw-latex:`\begin{figure}[h] \centering \includegraphics[scale=0.7]{myriad-2D-referential} \end{figure}`